Steve Rogers (Marvel Cinematic Universe): The Winter Soldier

-Leading the Avengers and combating Ultron
+Ultron

 In 2015, in the Eastern European country of Sokovia, Rogers leads the Avengers against a Hydra facility to recover Loki's scepter.
-They are attacked by the twins Wanda and Pietro Maximoff, two superpowered experimental volunteers.
+They are attacked by the twins Wanda and Pietro Maximoff, two superhuman experimental volunteers.
 The Avengers succeed in obtaining the scepter and Rogers captures Hydra leader Baron Strucker.
 Returning to the Avengers Tower, Stark and Banner use the scepter to complete Stark's "Ultron" global defense program.
 Afterwards, the Avengers host a celebratory party and Ultron reveals himself and attacks the team at the Avengers Tower, before escaping.
 In Johannesburg, the Avengers confront and battle Ultron, Wanda, and Pietro.
-Rogers is subdued by Wanda after she produces hallucinatory visions to him of World War II and Peggy Carter.
-After Maximoff also causes the Hulk to ravage the city before being subdued by Stark, Rogers and the other defeated Avengers take refuge at Barton's secret residence so they can recover.
+Rogers is subdued by Wanda after she produces hallucinatory visions.
+After Maximoff also causes the Hulk to ravage the city before being subdued by Stark, Rogers and the other defeated Avengers take refuge at Barton's safe house so they can recover.
 While there, they are encouraged by Fury to assemble and stop Ultron.

 In Seoul, Rogers, Romanoff, and Barton attempt to stop Ultron from uploading his network into a synthetic vibranium body powered by the Mind Stone.
 Rogers fights Ultron in an attempt to keep him from completing the upload.
 He is assisted by the Maximoff twins who side with the Avengers after learning Ultron plans to exterminate humanity.
 They retrieve the synthetic body, but Romanoff is captured.
-At the Avengers Tower, the Avengers have a dispute over the synthetic body which is activated and becomes Vision.
+At Avengers Tower, the Avengers have a dispute over the synthetic body which is activated and becomes Vision.
 Rogers and the Avengers then return to Sokovia, where they engage in a battle against Ultron and are able to defeat him, but at the cost of Pietro's life and the complete destruction of the city.
-At the new Avengers Compound in Upstate New York, Rogers and Romanoff begin training new team members Wanda, James Rhodes, Vision, and Wilson.
+At the new Avengers Compound in Upstate New York, Rogers and Romanoff begin training new team members: Wanda, James Rhodes, Vision, and Wilson.